MI-AFP/tutorials/tutorials/04_types-errors.md

 ## Textual types

-There are several types of [strings](https://wiki.haskell.org/Strings) that can be used in Haskell programs.
-Each can have some advantages and disadvantages when compared to other and you should consider which one to use in your specific case.
+Textual types [(strings)](https://wiki.haskell.org/Strings) are kind of pain in Haskell.
+This is mostly because of its long legacy and also laziness/strictness trade-offs.
+However, as everything, they are not really insidious, just not convenient as they could be (and actually are in newer "Haskells", such as PureScript).

 ### String

-[String](https://hackage.haskell.org/package/base/docs/Data-String.html) is the only string type in the `base` package.
-It is just a type synonym for `[Char]`, so it comes with all properties of [list](https://hackage.haskell.org/package/base/docs/Data-List.html), and as such is the most common one, especially for non-performance-sensitive applications.
+[String](https://hackage.haskell.org/package/base/docs/Data-String.html) is the string type in the `base` package.
+It is just a type synonym for `[Char]`, so it comes with all properties of a [list](https://hackage.haskell.org/package/base/docs/Data-List.html), and as such, it is the most common one, especially for non-performance-sensitive applications.
 But when it comes to performance (and sometimes even Unicode behavior), then problems arise - `String` has big overhead in time and space.

 ### Text

 [Data.Text](https://hackage.haskell.org/package/text/docs/Data-Text.html) from [text](https://hackage.haskell.org/package/text) package is a time and space-efficient implementation of Unicode text.
-Provided type is a space efficient, packed, unboxed Unicode text type.
 You can convert between `Text` and `String` with functions `pack` and `unpack`.
-There are also well-known functions with same names as are for `String` (`head`, `length`, `map`, `replace`, etc.), so you need to be careful with imports, preferable use some alias like suggested `import qualified Data.Text as T`.
+The `Data.Text` package exports functions with same names as there are for `String` (`head`, `length`, `map`, `replace`, etc.), so the advised import style is `import qualified Data.Text as T`.

 ```
 Prelude> import qualified Data.Text as T